For life after debt,

 So you can stop worrying about it tomorrow.
-Trust Deed Scotland® have helped over 20,000 Scottish residents use Government approved debt relief schemes called Trust Deeds to reduce their monthly payments and write off unaffordable debts, allowing them to enjoy a debt free future.
-Find out if you qualify.
+Trust Deed Scotland® have helped over 25,000 Scottish residents use a Government approved debt relief scheme called a Trust Deed, to write off up to 70% of their unaffordable debt*, and repay what they owe with just one affordable monthly payment.

 Old Council Tax

 ¹Subject to creditor acceptance.
 Payment subject to individual circumstances.
 Credit rating may be affected

 And it will always be 100% confidential and secure.

 According to official AiB data, there were 8,743 Trust Deeds registered in Scotland in 2019-20.
 This compares to 7,915 people using Trust Deeds in the previous year of 2018-19.

 As a formal debt solution, the Protected Trust Deed remains the most commonly used formal method of repaying debt in Scotland.

 Trust Deed Scotland® is the No.1 rated debt solutions company on Scotland based on our Trustpilot reviews and we’ve helped over 25,000 people use Trust Deeds to achieve life after debt.

 Yes, however, your expected write-off amount will be dependent on your individual circumstances. *The expected debt write-off figure of up to 70% is based on 5,234 Protected Trust Deeds currently administered by Trust Deed Scotland® and granted between January 2017 and September 2021.